Deploying Quirrel is straight-forward.

 If you still want to host Quirrel yourself, you can do so using the Docker Image.

 REDIS_URL should be set to a Redis connection string.
+Make sure your Redis instance is persistent.
 For production deployments,

 PASSPHRASES should be set to a